andre-brdoch/advent-of-code-2024/README.md

 # run all days
 npm run aoc
 # run a specific day
-npm run aoc -- --day=1
+npm run aoc day=1
 # run in watch mode
-npm run aoc -- --watch
+npm run aoc watch
 # run only tests marked as only
-npm run aoc -- --only
+npm run aoc only

 # run all validations
 npm run validate